cornell-cup/cs-reminibot/README.md

 cd ../..
 ```

-# 6. Running the WebGUI
+# 6. Running the BaseStation & WebGUI
 After all dependencies are successfully installed, you can run the WebGUI on your computer and start working with the Minibot.

 From the terminal, navigate to the home `cs-reminibot` directory and run the following command.